moiez326/Data_analysis_portfolio/README.md

 - that loan amount is not a strong predictor of the debt-to-income ratio.
 - defaulted loans tend to have a higher debt-to-income ratio, pointing to other contributory factors to loan default.

-#### Conclusion and recommendations
+#### Executive summary
-- a refocusing risk assessment process towards the borrower's credit history and the loan's purpose
+- The EDA reveals that there is a significant correlation between loan defaults and factors such as the reasons for loans and credit history and that defaulting loans are smaller than good loans.
 - By making more categories within the categorical variables, Job and Reasons for loan, Global Bank can have a better picture of who their clients are and why they take out loans to better segment their risk.

 ## [Shinkansen Travel Experience and Satisfaction Analysis](https://github.com/moiez326/shinkansen)